johnnybuildsyo/publicbuilders/README.md

 2024-11-05
 🛠️ Grinding on creating initial list of builders
-⏫ Improved CLI tool to batch upload profile images to my S3
+⏫ Improved CLI command to auto batch upload missing profile images to my S3 🔍 Added sorting and searching

 2024-11-04
 🤘 Went from empty project directory to initial prototype.